TABLE OF CONTENTS

 5 Is there a possibility of appeal against the decision granting such a measure?

-The remedies available in the enforcement process are set out in Sections I and II of Chapter 39 of the GPK.
+The remedies available in the enforcement process are set out in Sections I and II of Chapter 39 of the CPC.

-- A creditor may appeal against a bailiff’s refusal to carry out the specified enforcement action and against the suspension and termination of enforcement.
+- A creditor may appeal against: (1) a bailiff’s refusal to carry out the specified enforcement action; (2) a bailiff’s refusal to make a new valuation of the property against which enforcement action is taken; and (3) the suspension, termination and completion of enforcement.

 - Third parties (not parties in the enforcement proceedings) may appeal against a bailiff’s action only if enforcement is directed against things in their possession on the date of attachment, seizure or surrender.